Roland Crappé: Second expedition and regime

+Danish India under Roland Crappé between 1621 and 1636.

 Crappé would again set sail for India in 1623 with Perlen, this time being commander in chief of the expedition as well as in India.
 On 14 March 1624, he arrived on the coast of Tranquebar and relieved the Siege of Dansborg.
 Crappé would be accepted as commander and he would later assume the title of general.

 Crappé would stay in India for the next 13 years.
 In his reign, he would be an efficient leader, and already a couple of years after his accession he would establish factories in Bengal at Balasore and Pipli, yet he would not be granted favorable commercial terms by the Mughal emperor despite sending a delegation to Agra in 1626.
 It went better in the Sunda Islands, where Crappé would establish trading posts at Achin, Jepara, Banten, Sukadana, Banjarmasin, and Makassar.
 These factories and trading posts would be vital for Danish trade, Makassar would even be described as a center for Danish trade by a later Dutch report.

 In India, he would establish a factory at the trading hub of Masulipatnam, which was originally an unimportant fishing village, yet in the 17th century, its commercial importance began to grow.
 Crappé could here trade with Arabian and Persian merchants, who specialized in textiles.
 Thanks to the royal support of Christian IV of Denmark, the company was able to trade in between the beforementioned trading posts, instead of relying on cargos from Europe.

 Despite Crappé's successful attempts at establishing a far-flung string of Danish factories in Asia, the company would suffer huge financial losses, as the Nightingale got wrecked off the Coast of Bengal by a hurricane.
 The cargo, which had the value of 20,000 Danish rigsdaler, was also lost to the hurricane, and this would be the start of a large decline in trade, which was made evident during his successor, Bernt Pessart's, reign.

 On 8 November 1636, Crappé would resign from his post and headed home for Copenhagen on the St. Anna, which he reached a year later.